ibratoev/mocha-repro/README.md

 # A repro case for a mocha+npm issue that causes npm to exit without an error code, when a test fails.
+See https://github.com/mochajs/mocha/issues/2355

 ## Actual:
 `npm run test` -> exits without error